whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 ### 02 - How Can a Whole Nation Embrace Generosity and Integrity

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #2<br/>Did you know?</div>
 </b><div class="rev-act-body">Are you surprised to learn that healthy cultures have existed for millions of years, including today, where people treat each other with generosity and respect?
-Did you think that such ways of living are unrealistic If so, what were some of your assumptions about people that you may now question?</div></div>
+Did you think that such ways of living are unrealistic?
+If so, what were some of your assumptions about people that you may now question?</div></div>